 Prevent Birth Defects

 In the United States, a baby is born with a birth defect every 4 ½ minutes.
 Some infections before and during pregnancy can hurt both mothers and their babies.
 All mothers can prevent infections to protect their babies by properly preparing food, talking to their healthcare provider, protecting themselves from animals and insects known to carry diseases, and maintaining good hygiene.
-Learn more: National Birth Defects Prevention Network (NBDPN).
+Learn more: CDC: Birth Defects.

 Safe Sleep for All Babies Video